Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 `@azure/identity` also includes a new set of features only available after upgrading.
 Some of them are:

-- `DefaultAzureCredential`, a credential that simplifies getting started with the SDK by using credentials available in the environment, either using an account logged into the Azure CLI, or logged in via PowerShell, or Visual Studio Code plugins or environment variables.
+- `DefaultAzureCredential`, a credential that simplifies getting started with the SDK by using credentials available in the environment, using:
+  - Environment variables.
+  - Or environment-specific credentials available on deployed Azure services.
+  - Or credentials previously used to authenticate Visual Studio Code plugins.
+  - Or an account logged into the Azure CLI.
+  - Or an account logged in via PowerShell.
-- `EnvironmentCredential` reads values from the environment variables, like `AZURE_CLIENT_ID`, `AZURE_TENANT_ID` and `AZURE_CLIENT_SECRET`, `AZURE_CLIENT_CERTIFICATE_PATH`, `AZURE_USERNAME` and `AZURE_PASSWORD`, and then uses the appropriate credential to authenticate.
+- `EnvironmentCredential` reads values from the environment variables , then uses the appropriate credential to authenticate.
+Environment variables may include:
+  - `AZURE_CLIENT_ID`.
+  - `AZURE_TENANT_ID`.
+  - `AZURE_CLIENT_SECRET`.
+  - `AZURE_CLIENT_CERTIFICATE_PATH`.
+  - `AZURE_USERNAME`.
+  - `AZURE_PASSWORD`.
 - `PowerShellCredential` authenticates with credentials previously used on Microsoft PowerShell.
 - `ManagedIdentityCredential` authenticates applications deployed on Azure services.
 - `InteractiveBrowserCredential` which authenticates interactively by opening a new browser windows.